nginx-architects/nginx-app-protect-elasticsearch-fluentd-kibana/README.md

 * Copy nginx plus keys to nginx-app-protect dir
 * make sure to do a find all on the current password in the docker-compose file and replace
 * The app-protect host listening on 80 and 443 automatically redirects to kibana and logs that traffic to elastic
+* Copy your nginx-repo keys to the nginx-app-protect dir
 * I included certificates to *.nginx.rocks, feel free to replace them with your own.
 * Bring up with `./run.sh`
+* the default login is elastic/yourpasswordhere
 * Import the Kibana Dashboard file if desired